somnathp2757/Python-Flask-RestAPI/README.md

 - ### Step-7
 Code Deploy on amazon ECS
 Note: make sure your ECS cluster is already running and service and  task defination is already created

+### Add a deployment.
+Choose AWS ECS.
+This is the infrastructure where your code will be deployed.

+Note: image definition JSON file is needed for CodeBuild to deploy to ECS.
+Your buildspec.yaml file used for step 2 should include image definition instructions
+NOte: make sure the name u mention in buildspec.yml is matchs with container name